apurveyajnik/CarND-Advanced-Lane-Lines/project_writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-There is a chance that this pipeline might not work on an uneven surface like on mountains.
+The main issue I faced was that lane identifications where off near the tree I solved it by making changes in the gradient and by using histogram equilizer.There is a chance that this pipeline might not work on an uneven surface like on mountains.
+Changing the pipeline so that lane lines can be detected well at night would make it more robust.